LogtalkDotOrg/logtalk3/manuals/sources/userman/threads.rst

 The ``threaded/1`` call terminates when the two implicit threads terminate.
-In a computer with two or more processors (or with a processor with two or more cores) the code above can be expected to provide better computation times when compared with single-threaded code for sufficiently large intervals.
+In a computer with two or more processors (or with a processor with two or more cores), the code above can be expected to provide better computation times when compared with single-threaded code for sufficiently large intervals.